PostHog/posthog.com/contents/newsletter/remote-working.md

 Study after study has also shown that remote workers are happier, more diverse, and that they stay at companies for longer and, as a result, do better work.
 That’s especially true for [engineers and developers](https://www.shakebugs.com/blog/why-let-developers-work-remotely/).
 Stackoverflow has a great guide that navigates the [confusing mess of statistics](https://stackoverflow.blog/2023/11/27/are-remote-workers-more-productive-that-s-the-wrong-question/) around productivity and remote work.

 Ultimately, teams and companies that really make remote working work have to go big on transparency and trust.
-The best asynchronous working environments are transparent by design, but how do you build trust?
+The best remote companies are transparent by design, but how do you build trust?
 Here’s a checklist.

 - Give people autonomy.
 At **PostHog**, we hire people who work well with high level direction and who are comfortable stepping on toes to get things done.
 We trust people to do their best work and, in return, they deliver.